Building Electrification

 About

 Oakland's City Council set ambitious climate targets that require electrifying all buildings as rapidly as possible.
 As an important first step, in December 2020, the City began requiring all new construction to be all-electric.
-East Bay Community Energy (EBCE) supported this effort by commissioning a cost-effectiveness study of all-electric new construction that showed both upfront and lifetime cost effectiveness for nearly all building types.
+Ava Community Energy (formerly known as East Bay Community Energy) supported this effort by commissioning a cost-effectiveness study of all-electric new construction that showed both upfront and lifetime cost effectiveness for nearly all building types.
 The City of Oakland is continuing to develop its Building Electrification Roadmap with multiple opportunities for public engagement and community dialogue.
+The Bay Area Air Quality Management District has also passed new zero-nitrous oxide appliance standards for new furnaces and water heaters, starting in 2027.

 Stay up to date on building electrification news by signing up for our newsletter.